-In addition, our Collective Worship and RE curriculums, support and teach children how to make safe, informed choices and what healthy and respectful behaviour towards others looks like.
-This safe and positive behaviour is modelled by all staff.
+Our Collective Worship, RE and Jigsaw curriculums, among others, teach children what healthy and respectful behaviour towards one another looks like and this is modelled by all staff.

 It is important to help children to distinguish between friendship disputes and squabbles, teasing and bullying.
 The children are taught a that bullying is something which happens several times on purpose.